 Weddings

 Weddings are a big opportunity, and I mean BIG.
-As of 2023, it is an estimated 70.3 billion dollar industry!
+As of 2023, it is an estimated 70.3 billion dollar industry in the US!
 Weddings require a lot of planning, catering tastings, contract negotiations, etc. so be sure you and your stakeholders are prepared.
 But if you are all ready for this segment of Social, this can be a great market to pursue.
 The wedding weekend often begins on Thursday and lasts until Sunday.
 Weddings often bring in friends, family and co-workers, and out-of-town guests and even many in-town will generate room nights (especially if the reception is held in a hotel or venue within walking distance to them).
 And if you are a destination wedding location (not the hometown of the bride or groom), occupancy can really get a boost as virtually everyone who attends has to stay in a hotel.
 Where does one find the brides?
 More and more brides are planning their weddings via mobile devices, so make sure your DMO website is mobile-friendly so the bride (and don’t forget the groom) can both see all you have to offer right at their fingertips.
 If you can take it one step further, create a website landing page just for wedding planning.
 And try the local Bridal Shows for a great in-person opportunity to reach a large volume of brides and—even more importantly—to network with stakeholders that are a vital part of your destination's success with this SMERF segment.

 Professional Organizations